DeepBrainChain/AIComputingNode/docs/configuration.md

 }
 ```

-## Client Configuration Example
+## Worker Node Configuration Example

-This example is used for the client without a public IP address.
+This example is used for the worker node without a public IP address.

 ```json
 {